renatolinsdigital/reddit-like-app/README.md

  - theme: Holds data for a 'themeable' styling approach, that can be the base for dark/light mode, switching themes based on preferences, etc. A theme is to be shared between all application domains and is considered a company's product.
 That way, multiple applications within the company can have the same theme (look and feel) AND/OR one single app can have multiple themes selectable under a single format agreement (object/properties/tokens) between business, designers and developers
  - service-hooks: Considering that modern React applications can have custom hooks acting as application services, this folder will store files that are both.
 If there is one single store (or source of truth) for the entire application, the service-hooks folder will serve the entire application.
 If the application has multiple stores, each application domain/module will have its own set of service hooks

+### Images in this project

+ - This application doesn't have a folder called 'assets' as this folder can interfere in application scalability.
+In this case, images, icons and assets in general will be inside its own folder belonging to its own application module/domain
+ - Unless there is the need of inserting pixel-based photos, this project will use the SVG format as it is standard for vector-based graphics.
+SVGs will enable images/icons that:

+ * Can be animated
+ * Are lightweight
+ * Can be indexed by search engines
+ * Don't loose resolution while scaling
+ * Are exportable by most graphic programs
+ * Works pretty well alongside Javascript (and/or React components), so it's visuals and behavior/animations can be updated via code

 ### Overall comments

  - Every shared component MUST be a presentation/stateless component, meaning that wont hold logic by themselves but rather get data from either a direct father or from hooks.
 This way we will have components that are easy to maintain, test, share, etc. Another important thing to notice is that we can consider the idea of 'composition over inheritance' while using these components - in that case, shared components can be used to build domain components and other shared components as well